 2.5 Statistical analysis

-We used paired t-test or the non-parametric Mann-Whitney test, when test assumptions were not verified, to compare the timing and duration of the different phenophases and growth variables between years.
-To evaluate the effects of drought on N content in green and senescent leaves and on NRE, a two-way repeated measures ANOVA was performed, as the same trees were repeatedly sampled over the study period, with years (mild and dry year) and phenological stage (onset and cessation of leaf senescence, thus maximum and minimum N concentration in senescent leaves) as factors.
+We used paired t-test or the non-parametric Mann-Whitney test, when t-test assumptions were not verified, to compare the timing and duration of the different phenophases and growth variables between years.
+To evaluate the effects of drought on [Ngr], [Nse], and NRE, a two-way repeated measures ANOVA was performed, as the same trees and litter traps were repeatedly sampled over the study period, with years (mild and dry year) and phenological stage (onset and cessation of leaf senescence, thus maximum and minimum [Nse]) as factors.
 The post-hoc Student-Newman-Keuls test was performed when significant factor effects were found.
-To evaluate the physiological status over the growing season, a F-test for comparison between slope and intercepts was performed between the mild and dry year.
+To evaluate the physiological status over the growing season, an F-test for slopes and intercepts comparison between years was performed.
 The Spearman correlation coefficient was used to evaluate the relationships between variables and, when adequate, linear regressions were obtained.
-All statistical analysis were carried out with IBM SPSS Statistics 24 and considered significant when p-value <0.05.
+All statistical analyses were carried out with IBM SPSS Statistics 24 and considered significant when p-value <0.05.
 Results are presented as mean ± SEM.

 3 Results